Luísa Todi: Life in Russia

 In 1784, Luísa travelled to Russia with her husband and children.
 They arrived at St. Petersburg on 7 June 1784 (27 May O.S.).
 On 10 June (30 May O.S.), Luísa gave her first concert, performing Giuseppe Sarti's Armida and Rinaldo.
 She was so impressive that at the end of that concert the Empress Catherine II presented her with two diamond bracelets.
 To express their gratitude, Luísa and her husband wrote the opera Pollinia and dedicated it to the Empress.

 The opera's première was in October, when Luísa performed with the famous castrato Luigi Marchesi (1754–1829).
 Marchesi, famous for his turbulent temperament, envied her success.
 He and the composer Sarti engaged in a campaign of rivalry against Luísa Todi.
 Empress Catherine took Luísa's side and declined to renew the contract of Marchesi and Sarti.

 Luísa Todi stayed for four years in Russia (1784–1788).
-She was the royal princesses' singing teacher, and Catherine II continued to present her with magnificent jewels of incalculable value.
+She was the royal princesses' singing teacher, and Catherine II often presented her with jewels.

 In 1788 Luísa was at Frederick William II of Prussia's court.
 The following year she returned to Paris for her third season of Concerts Spirituels and was considered by critics as "the greatest singer of her time."
 She returned to the Prussian court a few weeks before the beginning of the French Revolution.